greenhousegaslab/geostatistical_inverse_modeling/README.md

 Which set of scripts should I use?
 ----------------------------------------------------------

 Q: Are there bounds on the fluxes?
-For example, do the fluxes need to be non-negative?
+For example, do the fluxes need to be non-negative? <br>
 Use the L-BFGS-B (option 4).
 One could also use option (1) with a variable transformation to enforce non-negativity (see Snodgrass and Kitanidis 1997 [https://doi.org/10.1029/96WR03753] for one example).

-Q: Is the number of observations less than ~50,000, and is an explicit H matrix available?
+Q: Is the number of observations less than ~50,000, and is an explicit H matrix available? <br>
 Use the direct solution (option 1).
 Sometimes, inverse problems with between 25,000 and 50,000 observations are too large for the direct solution (depending upon the problem and the computer system involved), and one may need to use option 2 or 3.

-Q: What if my atmospheric model does not produce an explicit H matrix?
+Q: What if my atmospheric model does not produce an explicit H matrix? <br>
 Use option (2) or (3) (or option 4 for a problem with bounds).
 Note that you will need both a forward model and an adjoint model to use any of the inverse modeling approaches outlined above.